Kavignon/FSharp-Mentorship-Automatic-Planner/README.md

 ## Usage
-In order to use the *Mentorship Planner*, ensure that you have [Git] and the [.NET 5.0 SDK] installed.
+In order to use the *Mentorship Planner*, ensure that you have [Git] and the [.NET 6.0 SDK] installed.
 Then run the following commands in your
 shell:

 ```
 git clone https://github.com/Kavignon/FSharp-Mentorship-Automatic-Planner.git
 cd FSharp-Mentorship-Automatic-Planner/MentorMatchmaker/MentorMatchmaker
-dotnet run --creatementorshipmatches mentorship_data_file.csv
+dotnet run mentorship_data_file.csv output --results
 ```

 The program creates two files containing: